Survey Says: Smart Home Experience Should Be Simpler

 The Taylors were delighted with their smart security system and decided to expand their connected home to include smart entertainment and HVAC systems.
 But after unboxing their new devices, they struggled to install them and couldn’t figure out how to configure the apps.
 After trying numerous times, they finally gave up and returned the systems.
-According to data from a new smart home experience survey, the Taylors are not alone in needing more effective support.
+According to data from TechSee’s smart home experience survey, the Taylors are not alone in needing more effective support.

-Smart home adoption is on the rise
+Improved smart home experience is on the rise

 Simplicity is key to better smart home experience

-As John Koetsier of Forbes explains, “Having just had to update our Chamberlain smart garage door openers for our updated home WiFi name, we found that the instructions in the app were actually wrong, and if my wife hadn’t found correct instructions online, we’d still have “smart” garage door openers with no more functionality than traditional “dumb” ones.”
+As John Koetsier of Forbes describes, “Having just had to update our Chamberlain smart garage door openers for our updated home WiFi name, we found that the instructions in the app were actually wrong, and if my wife hadn’t found correct instructions online, we’d still have “smart” garage door openers with no more functionality than traditional “dumb” ones.”

-“Heavy” users – those who have four or more smart home products – found it almost twice as easy to install various new devices compared with “light users” – those who own just one or two devices.
-With some products, this gap widened even further; 11 percent of “light users” found it hard to set up and install smart thermostats while only 4 percent of heavy users experienced any difficulty.
+“Heavy users,” those who have four or more smart home products, found it almost twice as easy to install various new devices compared with “light users,” those who own just one or two devices.
+With some products, this gap widened even further; 11 percent of light users found it hard to set up and install smart thermostats while only 4 percent of heavy users experienced any difficulty.

 Consumers’ growing demand for visual self-service